-The North County Quilters Association (NCQA) was formed by a group of passionate quilters in the mid 1980's and has grown to a membership of 60.
+The North County Quilters Association (NCQA) was formed by a group of passionate quilters in the mid 1980's and has grown to a membership of over 60.
 The guild exists not only to share the art of quilting with anyone interested in the craft, but to also give something back to the community.

 Our monthly meeting generally consists of a presentation by a local or national quilting expert sharing new techniques or design ideas, or a speaker on a topic of special interest, and opportunities for participation in drawings for the monthly fat quarter basket, block of the month, mini quilts, and door prizes.
 The white elephant table with many donated fabrics, patterns and notions for purchase is very popular.
 And of course, there is the camaraderie of fellow quilters.